Tbrady9/Tbrady9.github.io/index.md

 <center><kbd><img src="batman.jpg" height=300 width=400></kbd></center>

 This project is important to me and was chosen as an inclusion in my portfolio because it shows my progress over the last three years.
 The enhancements made to it are meant to showcase my ability to organize, modularize, and develop in a way that promotes maintainability and collaboration.
 The implementation of data structures like dictionaries and arrays allowed the code to be cleaned up and simplified significantly.
+This meets the following course outcomes:

+- Employ strategies for building collaborative environments that enable diverse audiences to support organizational decision-making in the field of computer science.

-This meets course outcomes for employing strategies for building collaborative environments as well as designing and evaluating computer solutions that solve problems using algorithmic principles and computer science practices and standards.
+- Design and evaluate computing solutions that solve a given problem using algorithmic principles and computer science practices and standards appropriate to its solution while managing the trade-offs involved in design choices.

 Please feel free to follow the links below for more information on this project.